21121995q/pet_projects/youtube-sentiment-analysis/readme.md

 ![image](https://github.com/21121995q/pet_projects/assets/141146413/a0212c20-bb13-464c-8350-a519b743491f)

+This project is an exploration of the capabilities of large language models (LLMs) for code generation, specifically focusing on sentiment analysis of YouTube comments.
+By integrating various sentiment analysis models and the YouTube Data API, this web application analyzes the most liked comments on YouTube videos related to a user-specified topic.

+During the development of this project, I experimented with several LLMs to assist in writing code and found Gpts Code Copilot to be the most responsive and effective for generating substantial code snippets.
+This project demonstrates the potential of using LLMs to streamline development processes and achieve robust results

-The project is written with Gpts Code Copilot, the final prompt is attached in the file 'prompt.txt'.
+The final prompt is attached in the file 'prompt.txt'.

 This project is a web application designed to analyze the sentiment of the most liked comments on YouTube videos related to a user-specified topic.
 The application fetches popular videos based on the topic, retrieves the top comments, and evaluates the sentiment of each comment using multiple sentiment analysis models.